-Graduate Teaching Assistantships (GTAs) awarded by the Department of Communication Studies are competitively selected from among students accepted for admission by the Graduate School at The University of Alabama.
+Graduate Teaching Assistantships (TAs) awarded by the Department of Communication Studies are competitively selected from among students accepted for admission by the Graduate School at The University of Alabama into the departmental Master of Arts degree program.

 Benefits and Responsibilities

-GTAs are generally awarded for a single academic year, and the stipend is paid over a period of nine months.
-GTAs include a waiver of both in-state and out-of-state tuition.
-All students holding GTAs with the department must be working toward their M.A. degree, taking 6-9 credit hours per semester, and maintaining a B average, or better, in their course work.
+TAs are typically awarded for a single academic year, and the stipend is paid over a period of nine months.
+Along with the stipend, TAs include a tuition waiver.
+Students holding TAs with the department must be working toward their M.A. degree, taking 6-10 credit hours per semester, and maintaining a B average, or better, in their course work.

-M.A. applicants may apply for a GTA position in one of three areas:
+M.A. applicants may apply for a TA position in one of three areas:

 - Assisting in the Alabama Forensic Program, in one of three areas: